Blues guitar Lessons: My top 5 Blues Rock solos to learn the blues.

-In this Blues Guitar lesson, I’m going to list my top 5 solos to learn the blues.
-This is a very hard list to make, and there is no way I can satisfy everyone.
-This is why you need to tell me what your top 5 blues rock solos are right underneath the video.
+In this post, I’m going to list my top 5 solos to learn the blues.
+This is a very hard list to make and there is no way I can satisfy everyone.
+There are so many great blues guitarists that it is really hard to decide on 5 but here I go.

 1. Jimi Hendrix “Red House” The Godfather of Blues-Rock guitar played a mean blues in this cut, which has become a blues rock standard.
-With his double string bends, and wild reckless abandon, Jimi could play the blues for sure, and this is definitley a favorite of mine.
+With his double string bends, and wild reckless abandon, Jimi could play the blues for sure, and this is definitely a favorite of mine.
 In particular, the version from Live at Winterland is killer.
 It is a must learn.

 3. Eric Clapton “Have You Ever Loved a Woman” This is one of my favorite slow blues Clapton does.
 Originally from the Derek and the Dominos album, he also has many different live versions that are great as well.
 I really like the 24 nights version, which is an excellent album all the way through.